Save Time and Money by Ordering a Longer Supply of Esomeprazole

 There is also a brand name version of esomeprazole available at many pharmacies, called “Nexium”.
 The generic and brand name medications have the exact same medical ingredient, esomeprazole, and are considered ‘equivalent’ by the FDA, meaning the brand and generic versions should affect patients the same way.

 That being said, some patients still prefer being prescribed a brand name drug.
-Those patients often end up paying a huge mark-up in price.
+Those patients often end up paying a significantly higher price.
 A one-month supply of 30 capsules of Nexium would cost you anywhere from $304 to $335!
 This is over 50x more than you would pay for a month supply of generic esomeprazole at Marley Drug and is why we recommend patients take the generic version of esomeprazole.

 How You Can Save Money on Esomeprazole at Marley Drug